rohanovro/F1-Race-Strategy-System/README.md

 ## Author

-Rohan
+Mahmudul Hasan Rohan
-Industrial and Production Engineering, JUST (Jessore University of Science and Technology) Founding President, IEOM Society JUST Student Chapter
+Industrial and Production Engineering, JUST (Jashore University of Science and Technology)

 This project was developed as a portfolio submission demonstrating applied motorsport engineering, data science, and software architecture skills relevant to a Formula 1 strategy engineering role.